Baisakhi 2023: A Beautiful Harvest Festival And New Year For Sikh Community

-Baisakhi is indeed an extraordinary Sikh celebration that falls on April 13 this year.
-The whole celebration is organized to commemorate the start of the Sikh New Year.
+Baisakhi is a harvest festival celebrated in Punjab.
+Its celebration also marks the Sikh New Year.
 It is primarily observed in Punjab, Uttar Pradesh, and Haryana, on a high key, in the northern region.
 This festival receives tremendous love, it is embraced with enthusiasm and great zealous.

 The spring festivity seems to be another name for this event.
-On this day, participants also recognize Guru Gobind Singh, the Sikh Guru.
+On this day, devotees also recognise Guru Gobind Singh, the Sikh Guru.
 Also, Gurudwaras host special langars and offerings to celebrate the anniversary.
 Vaisakha Sankranti and Vaisakhi day are several other names for this gathering.

 History of Baisakhi